Holznot: Historical use

 In particular, the concept was applied to Central Europe around the end of the 16th century until the start of the early 19th century in numerous sources.
 In almost all German-speaking regions, a wood shortage and resulting wood-saving measures became an important topic.

 Forestry and history scholars did not dispute the wood shortage per se for a long time.
 Besides the tragedy of the commons legend, the alleged Holznot was critical to motivate the shift from forest use as part of subsistence agriculture to modern professional forestry and was an important base of the development of modern forestry science around 1800.
-Around the 1980s, environmental historian Joachim Radkau raising doubts about the alleged 18th-century wood shortage started a research controversy among German historians, called the "Holznotdebatte".
+Around the 1980s, environmental historian Joachim Radkau began raising doubts about the alleged 18th-century wood shortage started a research controversy among German historians, called the "Holznotdebatte".
 Radkau debated e.g. with Rolf Peter Sieferle about the existence, extent, and spatial and social impact of perceived or real existing wood shortages and the associated ideological and economic background.
 Radkau doubted the Holznot had existed at all.
 Similar as with the tragedy of the commons he saw a strong ideological motive to get rid of the traditional farmers' forest access.